WATCH | Pule Mabe on communication and ambition in quest for new role

 Mabe, considered among the younger candidates for party leadership, believes his credentials speak for themselves.

 "What tends to give the senior ones a bit of discomfort is the conduct of we the young ones.
 At some point we did not inspire confidence.
 The reason we have wrong things happening in our society is because that fear that came with the fight for freedom no longer exists.
-We are free souls," he said.
+We are free souls."

 WATCH | Pule Mabe on communication and ambition in quest for new role